Xiao'erjing: Origins

-Since the arrival of Islam during the Tang Dynasty (beginning in the mid-7th century), many Arabic or Persian speaking people migrated into China.
+Since the arrival of Islam in Tang dynasty China beginning in the mid-7th century, many Arabic and Persian speaking people migrated into China.
 Centuries later, these peoples assimilated with the native Han Chinese, forming the Hui ethnicity of today.
 Many Chinese Muslim students attended madrasas to study Classical Arabic and the Qur'an.
 Because these students had a very basic understanding of Chinese characters but would have a better command of the spoken tongue once assimilated, they started using the Arabic script for Chinese.
-This was often done by writing notes in Chinese to aid in the memorization of surahs.
+This was often done by writing notes in Chinese to aid in the memorization of suras.
 This method was also used to write Chinese translations of Arabic vocabulary learned in the madrasas.
 Thus, a system of writing the Chinese language with Arabic script gradually developed and standardized to some extent.
-Currently, the oldest known artifact showing signs of Xiao'erjing is a stone stele in the courtyard of Daxue Xixiang Mosque in Xi'an in the province of Shaanxi.
+Currently, the oldest known artifact showing signs of Xiao'erjing is a stone stele in the courtyard of Daxue Xixiang Mosque in Xi'an.
 The stele shows inscribed Qur'anic verses in Arabic as well as a short note of the names of the inscribers in Xiao'erjing.
 The stele was done in the year AH 740 in the Islamic calendar (between July 9, 1339, and June 26, 1340).
 Some old Xiao'erjing manuscripts (along with other rare texts including those from Dunhuang) are preserved in the Institute of Oriental Manuscripts of the Russian Academy of Sciences in St. Petersburg, Russia.